 WhatsApp is a very popular app for smartphones that allows users to replace their expensive SMS service with free texting locally and worldwide.
-There is no possibility for voice calls or video calls, as the app focuses on sharing text and multimedia messages.
+It is owned by Facebook, but runs independently.
+It offers no possibility for voice calls or video calls, as the app focuses on sharing text and multimedia messages.
 It works on all major smartphone models with different platforms – iPhone, Android phones, BlackBerry, Nokia and Windows Phone.
 It uses Wi-Fi, 3G and 4G networks.

 - It uses your mobile number to identify you, so no need to register.

 - Free SMS and MMS to other WhatsApp users.

 - No voice calls allowed.

 - You need a 3G or 4G data plan to use it on the move.

 WhatsApp is a simple and light app that installs without hassles on your smartphone.
 I tried on my Android device and it worked fine, showing no greed for resources, with an installation file of 6.4 MB.
 I gathered that the process of setting up and getting it running is more or less the same for all models of smartphones that it supports.

 Once installed, you are presented with a greeting screen, asking you to continue.
 Then you enter your mobile phone number, which is the handle through which the service identifies you.
 This saves you from having to log in each time with a username and password, and from even registering for the first time.
 You are sent an access code through SMS which you have enter as proof that you are the rightful owner and user of the phone number you entered.
 Then the app integrates your contact list and sorts out whom among your contacts are already WhatsApp users.

 Now why does it do that?
 You will like that it does it, because the contacts that have already installed WhatApp on their smartphones are the only ones to whom you can send free SMS to, as the app can’t send free messages to non-WhatsApp users.
 So it helps to know right from the beginning who you will be contacting using your new app and who using your paid GSM texting.